Seven Hills I Will Die On

 • "Op, I might have been wrong about that - checking the spec to make sure"

-• "Ah I was wrong - we actually want to specify the expected month unless we don't expect a project to wrap this month"
+• "Ah I was wrong - we actually want to specify the expected month in the development planning doc unless we don't expect a project to wrap this month"

-• Did solving an issue fixing debugging cookies drag in 8 people across 3 timezones, and take 2 days?
+• Did solving a debugging issue take 2 days and drag in 8 people across 3 timezones?

 • Update the first place someone looked for the answer